+Only homologated tyres in each event are permitted.
 The tread pattern must be made exclusively by the manufacturer when producing the tyre.
 For each event, all tyres must be made of the same quality and shall be strictly identical.

-During qualifying practices and race(s), rear tyres may be required to be marked with tyre stickers.
+During Qualifying 1 and 2 practices and race(s), rear tyres may be required to be marked with tyre stickers.